 - File a W-2 at the end of the year (this will be provided for a caregiver if their employer is enrolled in HWS).

 - Pay State and Federal employment taxes, such as income tax and disability insurance (these taxes are not withheld from their paycheck).

 Is a W-2 required, If the household employee made less than $2,000?

 - W-2s are not required to be filed if wages for a household employee are below $2k.

 - In fact, the SSA even states that they will reject W-2s that don't meet the filing threshold.

-- This receipt will help the household employee to report his or her wages on Form 1040."
+- This receipt will help them report wages on Form 1040.

-- Carelinx should provide employers/employees who are not enrolled in HWS's services with some statement of earnings that the employee can use when completing their 1040.
+- CareLinx can provide employers/employees who are not enrolled in HWS's services with some statement of earnings that the employee can use when completing their 1040.

 What does the tax portion on the caregiver profile include?

 (Example of a Caregiver's hourly rate, found under 'Caregiving Services')